+Abstract.
 The use of parallel file systems constitutes a high-performance solution to the problem known as I/O crisis in parallel or distributed environments.
 In the last years, clusters have become one of the most cheap and flexible frameworks for the deployment of parallel and distributed applications.
-Both parallel file systems and clusters have been successfully used in several scenarios, where it is possible to share and access data in an efficient way.
-In fact, clusters provide a huge number of advantages to this kind of systems, the wide availability of tools integrated with them being one of the most important.
+Both parallel file systems and clusters have been succesfully used in several scenarios, where it is possible to share and access data in an efficient way.
+In fact, clusters provides a huge number of advantages to this kind of systems, being the wide availability of tools integrated with them one of the most important.
 Nevertheless, clusters and, in general, high-availability distributed systems are characterized to be dynamically modified.
 Operations such as the addition or elimination of nodes are typical in a cluster environment.
 Therefore, it is necessary to use new approaches for the dynamic reconfiguration of the nodes that belong to a cluster.
-This paper describes a mathematical formalism for achieving high-performance and dynamic reconfiguration of data-based clusters with service maintenance. © 2005 Elsevier Inc. All rights reserved.
+This paper describes a mathematical formalism for achieving high-performance and dynamic reconfiguration of data-based clusters with service maintenance.

-Keywords: Dynamic reconfiguration; Clusters; Parallel I/O; Data servers; Distributed systems
+Keywords: Dynamic Reconfiguration, Clusters, Parallel I/O, Data Servers, Distributed Systems.

-1. Introduction
+1 Introduction

-Clusters are rapidly becoming a standard platform for high performance and reliable computing.
+Clusters are rapidly becoming an standard platform for high performance and reliable computing.
 The main reasons are their low cost, high performance, and the flexibility of their off-the-shelf hardware components.

 In the last years, a huge number of software tools and applications have been developed for being used in clusters of workstations.
-One significant example of these applications is the development of parallel file systems oriented to clusters, such as parallel virtual file system (PVFS) [4] or multiagent parallel file system (MAPFS) [12].
+One significant example of these applications is the development of parallel file systems oriented to clusters, such as PVFS (Parallel Virtual File System)[4] or MAPFS (MultiAgent Parallel File System)[14].
 These systems combine the advantages of parallel file systems and clusters.

-MAPFS is a multiagent file system that provides an efficient access to data stored in the server-side of cluster architecture.
+MAPFS [13] is a multiagent file system that provides an efficient access to data stored in the server-side of a cluster architecture.
 MAPFS is based on a client module able to interact with different traditional or distributed servers, providing them parallel I/O features.
-It presents several advantages:
+It presents several advantages, namely: